espressif/esp-idf/docs/en/api-reference/peripherals/camera_driver.rst

 Uninstall Camera Controller Driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a previously installed Camera Controller Driver is no longer needed, it's recommended to recycle the resource by calling :cpp:func:`esp_cam_del_ctlr`, so that to release the underlying hardware.
+If a previously installed Camera Controller Driver is no longer needed, it's recommended to recycle the resource by calling :cpp:func:`esp_cam_ctlr_del`, so that to release the underlying hardware.

 .. _cam-enable-disable: